ppy/osu-wiki/wiki/FAQ/en.md

 If miss the timing to tap the starting circle point, miss the sliderticks, or miss the reverse arrow points, combo will break (it should trigger a combo break sound when the combo is high enough) but it is not considered a miss.
 However, if miss the ending circle point, combo does not break and does not increment by one.
 It is also not considered a miss; instead, a 100 (or katu for end of the combo) will be given for the entire slider, assuming at least the slider starting circle point done properly, and completed all the sliderticks/reverse arrow points when given.
 Notably, [Sudden Death][Sudden Death wikilink] game mod will not trigger its effect of immediate game over when missing the ending circle point (since the combo did not break, the Sudden Death effect was not triggered).

-These situations, caused by a slider, are collectively called sliderbreak.
+These situations, caused by a slider, are collectively called **sliderbreak**.
 A max combo play can be known by checking the result screen for the _Perfect_ notice on the performance graph; not having the _Perfect_ notice, especially without any miss, usually means there is one or more sliderbreak occurred during play.

 [Answer source with test example in gaming section of stackexchange](https://gaming.stackexchange.com/questions/221663/i-fcd-a-song-why-is-my-combo-lower-than-people-on-the-high-scores)